Tunica Arena and Exposition Center

-The Tunica Arena and Exposition Center is a 6,000-seat multi-purpose arena in Tunica, Mississippi, USA.
+The Tunica Arena and Exposition Center is a 6,000-seat multi-purpose arena near Tunica, Mississippi, USA.
 It was built in 2000.

 The $25 million center is the largest indoor arena in Mississippi, with 48000 sqft of climate-controlled exhibition space on the main arena floor.
 It has a seating capacity of 6,000 and paved parking for 1,100 vehicles, plus 600 additional parking spaces and 66 RV spaces.

 The facility has 14 luxury skyboxes, full-service banquet facilities, two outdoor arenas and an adjacent pavilion with an additional 100000 sqft of exposition area.
 Also, 366 livestock stalls, showers, dressing areas and support services provide one of the region's largest covered environments for livestock shows.